50+ Alarming Cybersecurity Statistics 2023 Facts and Trends That Users Need To Know

 (Source: Research And Market)

-#3.
-Tech giant Microsoft spends nearly $1 billion per year on cybersecurity

 #4.
-Small firms invest fewer than $500 in cybersecurity on average
+Tech giant Microsoft spends nearly $1 billion per year on cyber security

 #5.
+Small firms invest fewer than USD 500 in cyber security on average

-JPMorgan Chase invests around $600 million in cybersecurity services per year
+#6.
+JPMorgan Chase invests around USD 600 million in cyber security services per year

 With specialized insurance coverage, companies can recover their losses, even if firewalls and cybersecurity solutions are disrupted somehow.
 As per cybersecurity statistics, around 68 percent of firms still do not have such insurance coverage and 25 percent of firms are planning to invest in it.